HULA HOOPING THROUGH POSTPARTUM

 Hula-hooping became my meditation, my self-love practice.
 For the first time ever, I really truly enjoyed and moving my body.

-I was happy to find out that such a pleasurable activity was also very beneficial, improving everything from my posture to my abs muscles strength, and burning as much as 250 calories on half an hour.
+I was happy to find out that such a pleasurable activity was also very beneficial, improving everything from my posture to my abs muscles strength.
 There are many other amazing benefits of hula-hooping!
 My son eventually started to find ways to integrate himself into my hoop dancing, and he even has his very own hula-hoop. |

 Subscribe to our newsletter and get the link straight into your mailbox!